Connect with us

 Besides strengthening the governor’s authority, the 2020 ruling also reversed previous rulings that said legislators had “standing” to file a lawsuit challenging the partial veto.

 The Supreme Court ruled the lawsuit had to be filed by someone or some entity that had been impacted by the partial veto.
-For instance, the governmental entities and other involved in the of the recreational area at LeFleur's Bluff State Park would have the authority to the governor's veto of $13 million for that project.
+For instance, the governmental entities and other involved in the development of the recreational area at LeFleur’s Bluff State Park would have the authority to challenge the governor’s veto of $13 million for that project.

 Bryan said the worst part of the 2020 ruling was stripping legislators of the authority to challenge the vetoes.